-Table 3 - Agencies, groups, organizations who participated
+Table 2 - Agencies, groups, organizations who participated

-1 Agency/Group/Organization Ventura County Continuum of Care Agency/Group/Organization Type Housing Services-homeless Regional organization Planning organization Consultation?
+1 Agency/Group/Organization Ventura County Continuum of Care Agency/Group/Organization Type Housing Services-homeless Regional organization Planning organization What section of the Plan was addressed by Consultation?
 Homeless Needs - Chronically homeless Homeless Needs - Families with children Homelessness Needs - Veterans Homelessness Needs - Unaccompanied youth Homelessness Strategy Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Ventura County Continuum of Care provided input on AP-10, AP-15, AP-65, AP-85 and AP-90.
 Representatives of the Continuum of Care also attended the first and second Public Hearings.
-2 Agency/Group/Organization Area Housing Authority of the County of Ventura Agency/Group/Organization Type Housing PHA Services - Housing Services-Children Services-Elderly Persons Housing Need Assessment Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
+2 Agency/Group/Organization Area Housing Authority of the County of Ventura Agency/Group/Organization Type Housing PHA Services - Housing Services-Children Services-Elderly Persons What section of the Plan was addressed by Consultation?
+Housing Need Assessment Public Housing Needs Briefly describe how the Agency/Group/Organization was consulted.
 What are the anticipated outcomes of the consultation or areas for improved coordination?
 The Area Housing Authority of the County of Ventura provided input on AP-60 and AP-85.